BlackMetalz/blackmetalz.github.io/content/k8s-networking-p1.md

 ```

 # Ingress!
-Mostly i will talk only about nginx ingress!
+Mostly i will talk only about Nginx ingress!

 #### Quick start
-It will be a little hard to summary ingress in some words, but i will try my best to explain.
+It will be a little hard to summarize ingress in some words, but i will try my best to explain.

-Kubernetes Ingress is a resource that allows you to manage external access to your services, typically HTTP ( It does supports TLS/SSL).
+Kubernetes Ingress is a resource that allows you to manage external access to your services, typically HTTP ( It does support TLS/SSL).
 It acts as a reverse proxy, routing traffic from a DNS name to the appropriate services within your cluster.

 - **DNS**: Points to the Ingress controller (proxy server).
 - **Ingress Controller**: Forwards traffic to the configured services based on rules defined in the Ingress resource.